 For example, an ice cream company in New York City can have a pre-money valuation of $9 million and have raised $71,250 out of a goal of $2 million, with 29 days remaining.

 If you aren’t interested in investing in just one startup, you can build a portfolio of investments through the company’s auto-invest feature.
 With auto-invest, there is a minimum investment of $500 and there is a 2% processing fee for each investment.

 SeedInvest touts the importance of diversification, recommending that you invest not in a single startup, but a portfolio of up to 25 companies.

 WeFunder has a stated goal of funding more than 20,000 startups by the year 2029.
 It hopes to do this by accepting investments of as little as $100 at a time.

 Through WeFunder, an average investor can inject capital into a wide range of companies.
-At last glance, it was accepting investments into dozens of companies including a minor league soccer club, an app-based personal swim training program, a gourmet hot dog stand, and a maker of craft whiskey.
+At last glance, it was accepting investments into dozens of companies including a fan-owned entertainment company, a vegan marketplace, a dog cancer cure, and a brewing company.

 The platform allows an investor to purchase stock (with dividends or no dividends), convertible notes, or debt.
-WeFunder has accepted $83.5 million in investments since 2013, supporting 250 companies.
+WeFunder has accepted $110 million in investments since 2012, supporting over 250 companies.

 Republic is another online platform that allows individual investors to purchase a stake in early-stage startups.
 It allows you to get started for as little as $10.